simeonreusch/fpbot/README.md

 ## Installation

-The majority of required packages can be installed with the command:
+The majority of required packages can be installed by issuing:

 ```pip install -r requirements.txt```